bdkjones/CodeKit/config-file-spec.md

 # Files

 #### Discussion
-In CodeKit, every file has its own settings.
-This provides flexibility—one file can be set to minify while another does not, etc. This top-level property contains settings for each individual file in the Project.
+This top-level property contains settings for each individual file in the Project.
+In CodeKit, every file has its own settings, which provides flexibility—one file can be set to minify while another does not, etc.

 When a new file is added to a Project for the first time, it won't have an entry in this object.
 Its initial settings are populated from whichever `languageDefaults` property of `projectSettings` is appropriate (based on file type).
 If `projectSettings` is missing an entry for a given `languageDefaults`, CodeKit falls back to the settings the user has specified under "Defaults For New Projects" within the app.
 At that level, **every** setting is guaranteed to have a value.